Ruth Naruo Saito Hara (First and Last Tanforan Babies)

 Nancy was born in Cotati, CA in 1939.
 Her family was relocated to Merced, CA before being sent to Amache, CO.
 After the War, they returned to the family egg ranch that had been entrusted to the care of a friend.
 Nancy met her future husband, Irvin, at a Buddhist Church mixer.
 They married in 1959, moved to South San Francisco, and raised two daughters.
 Nancy worked for JFC International until retiring at the age of 72.

-Dan Hirano (Father and Son)
+Dan Hirano (Father and Son, It Could Have Been Delight)

 Dan’s family was “relocated” from Berkeley to Tanforan, CA; then to Topaz, UT, where Dan was born in 1942.
 The Hiranos were one of the last families to leave Topaz in 1945 and settled in San Francisco’s Japantown, where they lived until moving to Berkeley in 1951.
 Dan received a Bachelor of Architecture degree from the University of Oregon and practiced as an architect until retirement.
 He has been happily married to Colleen Chun for 50 years.